FAQ

 Main stage LED background wall

-Static fabric backdrops and printed banners served weddings for decades.
-They remain budget-friendly, but they cannot adapt, animate, or react to the moment.
-LED walls introduced something that traditional decor simply cannot replicate: the backdrop becomes part of the ceremony itself.
+Static fabric backdrops and printed vinyl served weddings for decades.
+They remain the cheapest option, but they cannot adapt, animate, or react to the moment.
+An LED wall turns the backdrop into part of the ceremony itself: a starfield during vows, blooming roses at the first kiss, a cinematic highlight reel during the reception entrance.

-• Social content expectations — couples and their photographers are designing weddings for both in-person emotion and shareable content; a dynamic LED backdrop elevates every photograph taken against it.
+• Social content expectations — couples design weddings for both in-person emotion and shareable content; a dynamic LED backdrop elevates every photograph taken against it

-• Declining rental costs — increased supply of rental inventory has made mid-range LED walls accessible to non-luxury wedding budgets.
+• Declining rental costs — expanded rental inventory has made mid-range LED walls accessible to non-luxury budgets

-• Venue flexibility — modular LED panels require no permanent installation and can configure to fit irregular walls, archways, or outdoor structures.
+• Venue flexibility — modular panels require no permanent installation and configure to fit irregular walls, archways, or outdoor structures

 Common Applications at Weddings